malayh/k8s-iac-framework/README.md

    kubectl config use-context arn:aws:eks:ap-south-1:12314412334:cluster/prod-cluster kubectl config set-context --current --namespace ingress-nginx
    ```
    * If `values.ingress.yaml` is a `sops` encrypted file, `safehelm` will decrypt it before upgrading/installing the chart.
+   * **Please note that**:
+      * Unlike helm, `safehelm` only works when you run it from the root of the chart directory.
+Which is why we are using standard justfiles to manage the command associated with charts.
+      * Unlike other helm charts you don't need to pass `-f values.yaml` file to `safehelm`.
+It will automatically pick the value file from the `map.json` file.

 ## `Justfiles`
 The framework uses `just` to various comamnds to manage lifecycles of the cluster and apps.
 * A `Justfile` is expected in root of every chart.
 That follows the structure of the `nocodb-example` chart
+* A `Justfile` is expected in the root of the `terraform/environment`.

 ## Directory structure
 There is two core part of the repo. `terraform` and `charts`.